Roljed/Cyclistic-Case-Study/README.md

 ### My top 3 recommendations:

-1. Campaign on discount membership for longer rides during the weekends (Observations 1, 2 and 3).
+1. Marketing campaign on discount membership for longer rides during the weekends (Observations 1, 2 and 3).

 2. Add more bikes and promotions at the casual users top stations (Observation 9).